API-Skeletons/doctrine-orm-graphql/events.rst

     ]),
   ]);

-To listen for this event and add filtering, such as filtering for the current user, create at least one listener.
+To listen for this event and add filtering, such as filtering for the context user, create at least one listener.
 You may add multiple listeners.

 .. code-block:: php